CDAT/cdms/docs/source/manual/cdms_2.rst

                   * ``order`` is a ``string`` specifying the order of the axes, either 'yx' for (latitude, longitude), or 'xy' for the reverse.
                   * ``mask`` (optional) is an ``integer``-valued NumPy mask array, having the same shape and ordering as the grid."
    "``RectGrid``", "``createGlobalMeanGrid(grid)``:
              Generate a grid for calculating the global mean via a regridding operation.
-The return grid is a single zone covering the range of he input grid.
+The return grid is a single zone covering the range of the input grid.
                   *  ``grid`` is a RectGrid."
    "``RectGrid``", "``createRectGrid(lat, lon, order, type='generic', mask=None)``:
              Create a rectilinear grid, not associated with a file or dataset.
 This might be used as the target grid for a regridding operation.